Hi readers, happy new year 2019 and welcome to my blog, Raksha Koppal – livelifesimple2k19

 Step 2: line the muslin to the strainer

 Step 3: pour the curd, bring four edges of the Muslin together and tie it.
-Gently press and remove as such as whey you can.
+Gently press and remove as such water as you can.

-After refrigeration, your curd is ready to make the dip, remove it and add all the above mentioned ingredients and mix it well, taste and adjust the salt if required.
+After refrigeration, your curd is ready to make the dip, remove it and add all the above-mentioned ingredients and mix it well. taste and adjust the salt if required.
 That’s it yum hung curd dip is ready.
-Same method is followed in making homemade cottage cheese
+The same method is followed in making homemade cottage cheese

-One quick tip: the whey dripped from curd can be used as a substitute to water in making chapathi dough.
+One quick tip: the whey dripped from curd can be used as a substitute to water in making chapati dough.